-Overseas tax return preparation can sometimes feel like a tough process.
+Expatriate tax preparation can sometimes feel like a tough process.
 It doesn’t have to be!
 Understanding what docs to provide will make the process go smoother on both sides.

-First, engage an accounting practice for your overseas tax return preparation.
-You will likely be provided with a “Tax Questionnaire.”
+Once you engage an accounting practice for your overseas tax return preparation you will likely be provided with a “Tax Questionnaire.”
 This form will ask you to provide basic information.
 This information includes your name, address, ID numbers and dependent info.
 It will also ask you a series of questions.
 These will be about other activities in which you may have engaged that could affect your taxes.
 These forms may seem a bit much to fill out.
 Remember, filling this form out properly usually saves plenty of time in the long run!

 Prior Year’s Overseas Tax Return